obsidiandynamics/meteor/README.md

 [![codecov](https://codecov.io/gh/obsidiandynamics/meteor/branch/master/graph/badge.svg)](https://codecov.io/gh/obsidiandynamics/meteor)

 # What is Meteor
-**TL;DR** — Meteor is a broker-less, lightweight embeddable alternative to Kafka/Kinesis that runs in an In-Memory Data Grid.
+**TL;DR** — Meteor is a broker-less, lightweight embeddable alternative to Kafka/Kinesis that runs in an in-memory data grid.

 ## History
 Meteor started out as a part of Blackstrom — a research project into ultra-fast transactional mesh fabric technology for distributed micro-service and event-driven architectures.
 Blackstrom originally relied on Kafka, but we longed for a more lightweight distributed ledger for testing, simulation and small-scale deployments.
 It had to have a **zero deployment footprint** (no brokers or other middleware), be reasonably performant, reliable and highly available.
 We wanted Kafka, but without the brokers.